Oko Jumbo: Civil war

 Tension continued between the Manilla Pepple house and the Annie Pepple house, which was led by a chief named Jubo Jubogha, known as Jaja to the British.
 A truce was agreed in 1865, banning the use of firearms, but on 2 March 1867 a brawl between Manilla Pepple and Anna Pepple supporters engulfed the town, with all the men fighting on one side or other using "matchets and gin bottles, there being no stone in the town".
 The young King George intervened, armed with a pistol, and managed to calm things down.

-In 1869, after Jaja had decided to relocate outside the city, the dispute flared up into civil warfare, in which the Manilla Pepple's gained the advantage through acquisition of some old 32 lb carronades.
+In 1869, after Jaja had decided to relocate outside the city, the dispute flared up into civil warfare, in which the Manilla Pepples gained the advantage through acquisition of some old 32 lb carronades.
 Many of the Annie Pepple supporters were killed during and in the aftermath of the main battle, and the town was devastated.

 Jaja left Bonny and established a rival settlement at Opobo, which controlled the river that supplied three-quarters of the palm oil of the district.
 The British trading firm of Stuart & Douglas supported Jaja, as did others, who relocated to Opobo.